 One major reason of equipment failure is overdriving speakers and amplifiers.
 While these systems are designed for prolonged use and abuse, every electronic equipment has its threshold.
 Overdrive can be controlled in various ways.
 You can use a master limiter to control the dynamic range of the audio signal.
 Avoid signal clipping at all cost.
 Use an SPL meter to monitor this.
 If the signal levels are consistently at the RED on the SPL meter or mixer/amplifier, turn down the volume immediately.

-Allow only authorised access
+Allow only authorized access

-Use safe power supply method
+Use a safe power supply method

-All AV equipment require clean and stable power supply to function properly.
+All AV equipment require a clean and stable power supply to function properly.
 If your geographic location is prone to interruptions in power supply, take necessary steps.
 You can rely on power generators or UPS in case of power failure.
-You can use power conditioners to ensure clean and stable power supply.
+You can use power conditioners to ensure a clean and stable power supply.
 One of the best tools especially for non-technical users is a power sequencer.

 It allows safe usage by powering up or powering down devices in a logical and safe sequence.
 For e.g. the amplifier should be powered last after all the signal processors and a reverse order must be followed while shutting down i.e. amplifier shuts down first.